Choosing a College

 How to Evaluate Community Colleges

 • What classes are offered?
 Check to see if the college offers transferrable courses in your major.
-You may also want to look at the availability of fun classes, such as dance or theatre.
-Fun classes that don’t fit within your grand scheme help break up the monotony of taking required classes.
+You will also want to look at what is required for your major so you know what to expect.

 • Is there a counselor who works with veterans?
 Having someone who regularly speaks with veterans can be helpful, even if they have no prior military experience.